 At the Wimpole Clinic, we know that hair loss can be mentally and physically difficult, which is why we’ve been dedicated to providing outstanding hair restoration services for over 45 years.

-Our expert trichology team is on hand to answer any questions or concerns you may have, and to guide you in the right direction for your unique hair journey.
+Our expert trichology team is on hand to answer any questions or concerns you may have, and to guide you in the right direction for your unique hair restoration journey.